Skip to main content

 About

-The King is Watching is a single player city builder game with a fantasy theme.
+The King is Watching is a single player tactical city builder game with fantasy, warfare, medieval, historical and others themes.
 It was developed by Hypnohead and was released on July 21, 2025.
 It received positive reviews from critics and very positive reviews from players.

 Skip User Reviews